-To help ensure a smooth transition to the new platform, CEDSCI will hold multiple webinars, and trainings.
+To help ensure a smooth transition to the new platform, CEDSCI will hold multiple webinars and trainings.
 During the upcoming webinars, attendees will learn how to access tables, maps and profiles on data.census.gov.
+Previously recorded webinars also explain how to find and use data on data.census.gov.

 The Census Bureau’s ACS Digital Data Wheel allows users to explore and compare social, economic, housing, and demographic and economic characteristics from all states, U.S. congressional districts and metropolitan statistical areas.